ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 This noise type is called :code:`make_ocr_errors` in the configuration.
 It takes two parameters:

-.. list-table:: Parameters to the leave_blank noise type
+.. list-table:: Parameters to the make_ocr_errors noise type
   :widths: 1 5 1
   :header-rows: 1